oac-tree/oac-tree/doc/instruction.rst

 Action
   These are the leafs of instruction trees and represent a concrete action to be taken.
 They have no child instructions.

 Compound instructions are intended for executing their children with a certain execution logic depending on the implementation (simple sequence, parallel execution, execute until at least one child succeeds, etc).
 The decorator instruction can be considered as a modifier of the behaviour of the enclosed child (e.g. turn failure into success).
-Actions, depending on implementation, can perform standard simple operations (wait, print log message, etc) or take care of complex activity (compare variables in sequencer workspace).
+Actions, depending on implementation, can perform standard simple operations (wait, print log message, etc) or take care of complex activity (compare variables in oac-tree workspace).

 Architecture
 ------------

 The ``Instruction`` class is based on the non-virtual interface (NVI) idiom to allow for a simpler API to override by implementers of concrete instructions.

-The ``Instruction`` class allows users to define instructions that are specific to the environment where the **Sequencer** will be used.
+The ``Instruction`` class allows users to define instructions that are specific to the environment where the **Oac-Tree** will be used.
 Since it is an abstract base class, concrete instructions are implemented in derived classes.

 Execution Status
 ----------------